clempinch/attestation-deplacement/README.md

-# Generator of "Attestation de deplacement derogatoire"
+# Generator of "Attestation de déplacement dérogatoire"

-This webapp generates "attestation de deplacement derogatoire" with a simple button, one for each reason.
+This webapp generates "attestation de déplacement dérogatoire" with a simple button, one for each reason.

 User info is stored in the local storage of the browser.

+Back-end is only reponsible for file serving.
+No infomration is processed by the back-end.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).